trolldbois/ctypeslib/README.md

 ### ctypeslib and python packages
 Then, install ctypeslib2 and the clang python package with the **same version as your llvm clang library**.

+Stable Distribution is available through PyPi at https://pypi.python.org/pypi/ctypeslib2/ if you are not using the latest LLVM clang version, you will need to specify the correct clang python package version

   - If you have installed the latest llvm version: `pip install ctypeslib2` should work fine
   - If you are using llvm clang 16: `pip install ctypeslib2 clang==16`
   - If you are using llvm clang 14: `pip install ctypeslib2 clang==14`